microsoft/xaml-standard/docs/faq.md

 ## What should I do if I develop UWPs or Xamarin.Forms apps today?
 Nothing changes for existing developers - you can continue to use the same APIs you have always used in both frameworks.
 XAML Standard will help you reuse/share any common UI code that you wish to share between frameworks.

+## Who decides what goes in the Standard?
+We are starting with a small review board outlined [here](reviewboard.md).
+The principles behind what goes in the standard are outlined [here](reviewboard.md#principles).

 ## How can I participate?
 We are in the early stages of defining the spec right now, you can see a draft of XAML Standard 1.0 getting defined [here](https://github.com/Microsoft/xaml-standard/blob/staging/docs/v1draft.md).
 We encourage you to start a discussion or give us direct feedback by [filing an issue](https://github.com/Microsoft/xaml-standard/issues) or [starting a proposal](https://github.com/Microsoft/xaml-standard/labels/proposal) for what you would like to see in v1 and beyond.
+Read the [proposals-faq](proposalsfaq.md) for more information.